-Home inspectors are often the first to discover vermiculite in a home and are in a unique position to help ensure that all parties are aware of the potential hazards of vermiculite and the availability of the Trust to help fund an abatement.
-Vermiculite is “trending” nationwide and the Trust seeks to ensure that not only are home inspectors aware of the issues surrounding vermiculite, but that they help spread the word that the Trust can potentially reimburse homeowners a substantial percentage of their vermiculite abatement cost.
+Home inspectors are often the first to discover vermiculite in a home.
+They are in a unique position to help ensure that all parties are aware of the potential hazards of vermiculite and the availability of the Trust to help fund an abatement.
+While you cannot complete claim forms for your customers, you can provide a valuable service by documenting certain things in your report.

 If you discover vermiculite insulation during a home inspection, please consider completing the attached form, and providing a copy to all interested parties.
 A copy may be found HERE

 EPA Asbestos Web Page and Asbestos in Your Home publication.